kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ##### Mock vs nomock

 Any `krel stage/release` command without the `--nomock` flag is a dry run.
-It is highly encouraged to dry run first before letting `krel stage/release` take any actual impact on the release process.
+For minor releases, RCs, alphas, and betas, it is highly encouraged to dry run first before letting `krel stage/release` take any actual impact on the release process.
 Mock building/releasing can help you verify that you have a working setup!

+For patch releases (x.y.z where z > 0), mock runs are skipped.
+The nomock pipeline includes built-in safety checks that make a separate mock run unnecessary for patches.

 To get more information on `krel stage/release`, please refer to their corresponding help (`-h`) output.